Meet our Champions

 Kelly Capper-Parkin (Sheffield Hallam University, UK)

-I am a Research Associate at Sheffield Hallam University where my main research interest is in novel antimicrobial coatings to prevent infection.
-Alongside my laboratory-based work I am very keen on science communication, public engagement and outreach.
+I am a Research Associate at Sheffield Hallam University, UK, where my main research interest is in novel antimicrobial coatings to prevent infection.
+Alongside my laboratory-based work, I am very keen on science communication, public engagement and outreach.
 I have been involved with a number of events within Sheffield and would like to broaden this further.
-I am also currently a memebr of the ECM Forum Executive Committee as the representative for the Building Communities committee of the Microbiology Society.
+I have also been a member of the Early Career Forum Executive Committee as the representative for the Building Communities committee of the Microbiology Society.

 -